-26. Arboricultural Method Statement:
+19. Arboricultural Method Statement:

-Prior to commencement of development within the relevant phase of development, an Arboricultural Method Statement (including any demolition, groundworks and site clearance) shall be submitted to and approved in writing by the Local Planning Authority.
+Prior to commencement of development within the relevant phase of development or Development Plot (relating to the primary school land, neighbourhood centre, care home, community centre or sports provision), an Arboricultural Method Statement (including any demolition, groundworks and site clearance) shall be submitted to and approved in writing by the Local Planning Authority.
 The Statement should include details of the following:

 Measures for the protection of those trees and hedges on the application site that are to be retained, including any veteran trees.